YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Note that, a broken transaction, if found, is extracted to a broken transaction file (refer to `“Journal Control Qualifiers” <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html#journal-control-qualifiers>`_ for details), and all future complete transactions are considered as lost transactions, and are extracted to a lost transaction file (refer to `“Journal Control Qualifiers” <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html#journal-control-qualifiers>`_ for details).

-To avoid broken transaction or lost transaction processing and instead extract all journal records into one file, use the control qualifier -FENCES=NONE.
+To avoid broken transactions or lost transaction processing and instead extract all journal records into one file, use the control qualifier -FENCES=NONE.
 YottaDB strongly recommends against using -FENCES=NONE if -RECOVER/-ROLLBACK is also specified.

 **-PARA[LLEL][=n]**